jbcodeforce/aws-remote-svc-acccess-from-k8s/README.md

     Here is an example to use a logged admin user (who create the ECR registry):

     ```sh
-    # use a specific IAM user: like ecruser using the access key and secret
+    # use a specific IAM user: like ecruser using the access key and secret key
     aws configure
     aws ecr get-login-password --region us-west-2 | docker login --username AWS --password-stdin your_aws_account_id.dkr.ecr.us-west-2.amazonaws.com
     # The following command should fail